What is a Corn Cob Pipe?

 Silicone Smoking Pipes vs Corn Cob Pipes

 Silicone pipes are the smoking pieces of the modern age: the are resilient to breaking, come in any color imaginable, and can even be washed a dishwasher in most cases.
 Next to corn cob pipes, silicone pipes are the imperishable grandchild to something one would have to be much more careful with.
 Both, on the other hand, do affect the taste of the substance they are used with.
-Siliconehas a small plastic flavor that carries over in usage and a small smell in its smoke.
+Silicone has a small plastic flavor that carries over in usage and a small smell in its smoke.
 Corn cobs offer a sweet, more natural flavor that can be pleasant to most.

 Bongs vs Corn Cob Pipes